 Manual vs Electronic Pet Doors: Which One is Right For You?

 Welcome to the technical age!
 Just about everything these days has a better, high tech version of itself, whether it’s connected to wifi, Bluetooth, even your Alexa.
 But what about pet doors?
-Electronic pet doors have been making a big splash on the pet door market, but is an electronic dog door right for you and your dog?
+There are a few recommended smart dog doors that have been making a big splash on the pet door market, but is an electronic dog door right for you and your dog?
 So in a battle of old versus new, let’s figure out which dog door will be best for you and your pet: manual or electronic?

 Electronic Pet Doors: